faradayyg/matrix-multiplicator/README.md

 - Clone this repository
 - run `composer install`
 - edit the values of the `.env` files with your specific config values
+- run the database migrations and seeders `php artisan migrate --seed`

 ## Running on Local server
 - Run `php artisan serve`